DJCordhose/ecmascript-2015-iojs/README.md

 Inspired by stile and content of this really nice [overview of ES6 features by Luke Hoban](https://github.com/lukehoban/es6features) you can find an overview what is supported in io.js already and what is not supported, yet.
+I have copied and adapted what is actually supported in io.js from that source.

 io.is supports the following new features:
 - [arrows](#arrows)